-- A. Information on the exposure of interest risk and liquidity risks of the company is shown in Note 12 (2). - B. Collateral for bank loan.For bank loans secured by the Company's assets, please see Note 8.
+- A. For the Information about exposure of the Company's interest rate and liquidity risks, please refer to Note 12 (2). - B. Pledged assets for bank loanFor bank loans secured by the Company's assets, please refer to Note 8.

-(15) Pension Benefits
+(16) Pension Benefits

-- A. Defined benefit plan - (a) The Company has established the regulation for retirement with welfare in accordance with the "Labor Standards Act", which is applicable to the years of service for full-time employees before the implementation of the "Labor Pension Act" on July 1 2005, and the employees continued to adopt the "Labor Standards Act" after the "Labor Pension Act" has come into effect.
+A. Defined benefit plan

+- (a) The Company has established the regulation for retirement with welfare in accordance with the "Labor Standards Act", which is applicable to the years of service for full-time employees before the implementation of the "Labor Pension Act" on July 1 2005, and the employees continued to adopt the "Labor Standards Act" after the "Labor Pension Act" has come into effect.
 Employees who meet the retirement requirements will be paid the pension based on their years of service and average salary or wage of the last six (6) months prior to retirement.
 Two units are accrued for each year of service for the first 15 years and one unit is accrued for each additional year thereafter, up to a maximum of 45 units.
 The company contributes at 2% of the total salary on a monthly basis to the pension fund and deposit at the special pension account under the title of the Pension Reserve Monitoring Committee at the Bank of Taiwan.
-Until the end of December 31, 2020, the balance of the pension contribution in the special account at the Bank of Taiwan amounted to NT\$89,865 thousand.

-(b) The amount recognized in the balance sheet is stated as following:
+Until the end of December 31, 2021, the balance of the pension contribution in the special account at the Bank of Taiwan amounted to NT\$93,009 thousand. - (b) The amount recognized in the balance sheet is stated as following:

-December 31, 2020 December 31, 2019 Present value of defined benefit obligation \$ 105,141 \$ 96,609 Fair value of planned assets (89,865) (67,285) Net defined benefit liability \$ 15,276 \$ 29,324
+Dec cember 31, 2021 Dec cember 31, 2020 Present value of defined benefit obligation \$ 114,352 \$ 105,141 Fair value of planned assets (93,009) (89,865) Net defined benefit liability \$ 21,343 \$ 15,276